Online Degrees Texas Tech

-- Submit the certification plan to the FCSE Graduate Adviser.
+- Submit the certification plan to the FCSE Graduate Advisor.

-If you have further questions please contact the FCSE Adviser (firstname.lastname@example.org).
+If you have further questions please contact the FCSE Advisor (firstname.lastname@example.org).

 FAFSA forms must be filled out for all government loan programs.
 This form uses last year's income.
 If you've had a change in circumstances (i.e., quit work to go to school, have large moving or medical expenses) contact the Texas Tech Financial Aid Office.
 They may be able to adjust your aid package based on this information which could not be conveyed on the forms.